josemolina6/CoreResponsePae/README.md

-# Perturbome: Pipelines based on machine learning to identify core genes related to multiple perturbations
+# Perturbome analysis based on machine learning: Pipelines to identify core genes related to multiple perturbations
 Pipelines for the analysis of the perturbome or response to multiple perturbations in Pseudomonas aeruginosa

 Work: A first perturbome of Pseudomonas aeruginosa: Identification of core genes related to multiple perturbations by a machine learning approach